Queen Elizabeth II-Child to Heiress Presumptive.

 However, there was already a far greater prize on the horizon.
 Just prior to Philip’s summer holiday with his mother, he had enjoyed a reunion with his distant cousin, Princess Elizabeth, and her sister, Princess Margaret Rose, at Dartmouth, during a tour of inspection of the Royal Naval College by their parents, King George VI and Queen Elizabeth (later the Queen Mother).
 Captain Louis Mountbatten was also ‘in attendance’ in his role as the King’s Aide-de-Camp.
 There happened to be an outbreak of mumps at the College so, rather than attend a morning church service as previously planned, the Princess’ were placed in the care of Philip.
 The trio played games (both croquet and tennis are frequently cited) together on a lawn, during which the Prince was observed jumping enthusiastically over a tennis net.
 Later, as the Royal Yacht Victoria and Albert sailed out of the Dart Estuary, a plucky Prince Philip jumped into a small boat and determinedly continued to follow the yacht long after his fellow cadets had given up the effort.
 Thirteen-year-old Elizabeth (or ‘Lilibet’ to her family) was captivated by her older kinsman’s exploits that day and somehow this Greek princeling found a niche in her young heart which would only grow fonder with the years.

 Robert Prentice is the author of the latest biography on a member of the Greek Royal Family, Princess Olga of Yugoslavia Her Life and Times.
-Available, at time of posting from the bookdepository.com with FREE Worldwide Postage.
-Click on link below:
+Available to purchase from Amazon UK and Amazon.com and Amazon Deutschland.

 Queen Mary’s Wartime Escapades